Utah State Capitol: Third floor

 The third floor, also known as the legislative floor, contains the chambers for both the House and Senate, along with the Supreme Court.
 When the building was first completed the north-east corner of this floor contained the library, which has since been relocated, and the area divided into smaller offices.
 At the end of the west atrium area is the entrance to the House of Representatives.
 The House is composed of 75 members, who serve two-year terms, and represent approximately 40,000 citizens each.
 During the restoration the House chamber was restored to the original paint colors and period carpets.
 Two 103 in plasma display screens were installed at the front of the chamber for voting processes and presentations, a first of its kind system in a state capitol.
 New desks were created, based on the originals, but now allow room for modern technology such as printers and computers.
 The ceiling of the chamber is a large skylight, allowing natural light to illuminate the room.
 The chamber also features four murals painted on the rounded ceiling coves, two of which (east and west) are original to the buildings, while the other two were painted during the renovation.
 The east mural, entitled The Dream of Brigham Young was painted by New York artist, Vincent Aderente, and shows Young standing near the Salt Lake Temple and holding their blueprints.
-The east mural, entitled Discovery of the Great Salt Lake, shows Brigham Young conversing with Jim Bridger about the Great Salt Lake, and is the work of A. E. Foringer.
+The east mural, entitled Discovery of the Great Salt Lake, shows Brigham Young conversing with Jim Bridger about the Great Salt Lake, and is the work of Alonzo Earl Foringer.
 The north mural features Utah resident, Seraph Young, voting in Utah's first election following the granting of women's suffrage in the territory.
 The south mural features the Engen brothers building their first Ski jump, representing the importance of outdoor recreation to the economy of Utah.
 The House Lounge, located directly behind the chamber, was restored to its original size and configuration, and furnished with period carpets and furniture.